 FWS is offered to undergraduate students who apply for financial aid and meet the Office of Financial Aid FWS awarding guidelines.
-Federal Work-Study recipients may work and earn FWS funds during the fall and spring semesters in most on-campus jobs, some off-campus jobs for non- profit organizations, or with local schools as reading/math tutors.
+Federal Work-Study recipients may work and earn FWS funds during the fall and spring semesters in most on-campus jobs, some off-campus jobs for non-profit organizations, or with local schools as reading/math tutors.
 Having FWS as part of your financial aid award does not guarantee employment.

 Federal Work-Study is not awarded during the summer and may only be earned from the first day of fall classes, through the last day of final exams of the spring semester each year.
-Funds will be received via a student employment paycheck.

-When the federal funds awarded to the college for the year are exhausted, all positions (except Community Service Work-Study positions) being funded by FWS may be switched to Departmental Funds.
+When the federal funds awarded to the student for the year are exhausted, all positions being funded by FWS may be switched to departmental funds.
 Departments will be notified prior to the switch being made, to ensure they have the funds necessary to continue student employment.
+If the department(s) does not have the funds to pay for student wages, the student will be released from the position (s).